SPEED0U/Statify/README.md

 Core configuration
 - `core.serverName`, the name of your NFS:W server.
 - `core.url`, the URL of your server's core, example in `settings.json`.
+- `core.maxPlayerAnnounceLobby`, the maximum player account where the "search for player" information on chat is enabled.
 - `core.token.server`, the admin token of your server.
 - `core.token.openfire`, the openfire token of your server.